-The FSD does not archive audiovisual material.
-Audiovisual material are archived and disseminated for further research by the Language Bank of Finland (Fin-CLARIN).
+The FSD does not generally archive audiovisual material.
+In some cases, short video clips used as a tool in data collection and video invitations to participate in research may be archived.
+Audiovisual material are mainly archived and disseminated for further research by the Language Bank of Finland (Fin-CLARIN).
 If you are planning to collect audiovisual material in your research or already have such material that you wish to archive for data sharing, contact the Language Bank.

 The most common formats of qualitative data are written texts, interview data and focus group discussion data.
 In most cases, interview and discussion data are first digitally recorded and then transcribed.
 Representing audiovisual data into written form is the most typical way of processing interview and discussion data into an analysable format.
 Occasionally, the recordings themselves are analysed, for instance, in studies focusing on language or interaction.

 The FSD archives interview and discussion data that are already transcribed.
 The level of transcription is always decided by the original researcher or research team and is dependent on the objectives set for the data.
 Transcription level decisions are often influenced by the resources available.
 In an ideal case, researchers understand how valuable the data may become for other researchers outside the original research team and thus allocate resources to the transcription.
 It is recommended that transcription of the recorded material is done as extensively as possible.
 As it is hard to say in advance for what kind of study the data will be used in future, it is often best to also transcribe those parts that do not seem relevant at the time.
 This also enables the researchers themselves to reuse the data later for other new research questions.